AdamikHQ/adamik-pooleth/TESTING.md

 ### Key Technical Findings

+1. **EVM-Only Policy**: The system currently filters out non-EVM wallets on the frontend, only returning Ethereum-compatible wallets to users despite the backend having access to all wallet types
-1. **Privy Security Model**: Public keys are intentionally not exposed through the API (security by design)
+2. **Privy Security Model**: Public keys are intentionally not exposed through the API (security by design)
-2. **Wallet ID Handling**: Primary wallets may have `null` IDs, system gracefully handles this with address fallbacks
+3. **Wallet ID Handling**: Primary wallets may have `null` IDs, system gracefully handles this with address fallbacks
-3. **Multi-Chain Creation**: Users can create multiple wallets of the same base type (useful for organizing funds)
+4. **Multi-Chain Creation**: Users can create multiple wallets of the same base type (useful for organizing funds)
-4. **Chain Mapping**: EVM networks automatically map to ethereum base type, enabling seamless cross-network usage
+5. **Chain Mapping**: EVM networks automatically map to ethereum base type, enabling seamless cross-network usage

 ## Testing Scenarios